 - You have a positive family history.
 (Meaning that other members of your family suffer from excessive sweating.)

 - You stop sweating when you're sleeping.

-If you meet at least two of the above criteria, chances are you have primary focal hyperhidrosis, and you should make an appointment with a provider familiar with treatment options for people with hyperhidrosis.
+If you meet at least two of the above criteria, chances are you have primary focal hyperhidrosis, and you should make an appointment with a provider who is familiar with treatment options for people with hyperhidrosis.
 (Check our Clinician Finder database for a medical professional near you.)
 Some dermatologists believe upwards of 90 percent of people who present with excessive sweating will be diagnosed with primary hyperhidrosis.